• Skip to main content

 Mango is a good source of Vitamins A, E, and B6, plus folate and copper.
 And it is an excellent source of Vitamin C.

-pita with salmon, spinach, and mango black bean salsa on white plate with window in background
+close up photo of a pita filled with salmon, spinach, and mango black bean salsa.

 What to Serve with Mango Black Bean Salsa

-The salsa is great served with tortilla chips for a snack or appetizer.
-And it pairs well with chicken, fish, shrimp, and eggs as a topping.
+It also pairs well with cooked chicken, fish, shrimp, and scrambled eggs as a topping.

 I made a pita with some left-over broiled salmon, baby spinach leaves, and black bean and mango salsa.
 It was so good!